Top 12 best places to visit near Bangalore with family

 Quick Recap of the 2-Day Plan:

-- Day 1: Mysore Palace → Lunch → Mysore Zoo → Evening at Brindavan Gardens
+• Day 1: Mysore Palace → Lunch → Mysore Zoo → Evening at Brindavan Gardens

-- Day 2: Srirangapatna (palace + fort + temple) → Highway dhaba lunch → Bird Sanctuary → Return
+• Day 2: Srirangapatna (palace + fort + temple) → Highway dhaba lunch → Bird Sanctuary → Return

 This itinerary always leaves me feeling enriched like we have not only traveled but also touched a piece of history together as a family.

-Whenever our family is in the mood for something exciting (the kind of trip where kids won’t even ask for their phones!), this itinerary works like magic.
+Whenever your family is in the mood for something exciting (the kind of trip where kids won’t even ask for their phones!), this itinerary works like magic.
 It blends jungle safaris, outdoor fun and just enough relaxation to keep everyone smiling.

 Day 1 – Bangalore → Kabini

-We hit the road early in the morning for the 5-hour drive to Kabini, one of my favorite spots for family-friendly wildlife adventures.
+Hit the road early in the morning for the 5-hour drive to Kabini, one of my favorite spots for family-friendly wildlife adventures.
 The drive itself is pleasant with green fields rolling past and plenty of tea stops.

 Day 2 – Kabini → Bheemeshwari → Bangalore